 - L3 – diminished patellar reflex; pain or numbness in the thighs; quadriceps weakness.

 - L4 – numbness or loss of feeling in the feet; diminished patellar tendon reflex; quadriceps weakness; pain in the legs.

 While the tear in the outer wall will never completely “heal,” symptoms can be managed using conservative treatments such as pain medication, physical therapy, stretching or exercise.
-However, if chronic sciatica persists after weeks or months of conservative treatment, contact Laser Spine Institute to learn about minimally invasive, outpatient procedures that may be able to help you rediscover your life without back and neck pain.
+However, if chronic sciatica persists after weeks or months of conservative treatment, contact Laser Spine Institute to learn about minimally invasive, outpatient procedures that can help you find relief from lower back pain.